 In areas with less than 1500 millimeters meters of annual rainfall, the crop requires drip irrigation.

-Ripening lasts for about three months, in which time the stalk dries out and accelerate the synthesis and storage of sugar.
+Ripening lasts for about three months, in which time the stalk dries out and accelerates the synthesis and storage of sugar.
 Simple sugars like fructose are converted into sucrose during ripening.